Must-Know Bathroom Cleaning Hacks

 DIY Toilet Fresheners for Ongoing Maintenance

-When dropped into the bowl, they fizz and refresh the water.
-While they don’t replace proper cleaning, they help control odors and buildup, especially in busy households.
+When dropped into the bowl, they fizz and help control odor and light buildup.
+While they don’t replace deep cleaning, they reduce how often I need to scrub.

 Pet-Friendly Bathroom Cleaning Tips